THEPortatCERN/THE-Port-Website/Readme.md

   lando start
 ```

 The initial setup will take a few minutes as all the required software is downloaded.
 A message will be shown in the terminal once completed.
-Then visit [theport.lndo.site](http://theport.lndo.site/) in your browser and you should see the Drupal installation screen.
-Go through the steps and you will reach a basic Drupal installation.
+Visit [theport.lndo.site](http://theport.lndo.site/) in your browser and you should see the Drupal installation screen.
+Go through the steps to reach the database configuration.
+The database name, and password are "drupal9".
+In the advanced database settings change the connection from "localhost" to "database".
+Upon completing the Drupal installation, you will reach a basic version of the website without any content.

-Next we import the database.
-A recent [GDPR-compliant database dump](https://www.drupal.org/project/drupal_gdpr_team) can be provided to you by one of the other repo contributors.
+To import content, a recent [GDPR-compliant database dump](https://www.drupal.org/project/drupal_gdpr_team) can be provided to you by one of the other repo contributors.

 ```bash
   lando db-import dump.sql